nanochess/CVBasic/README.md

 I don't have tested the COM files for NABU CP/M yet.

+Using CVBasic to compile a Sega Master System program:

+    cvbasic --sms game.bas game.asm
+    gasm80 game.asm -o game.rom -sms

+The -sms option of gasm80 will generate automatically a valid checksum so the game can run on a real console.

 ### Notes

-The current official version is v0.7.0.
+The current official version is v0.8.0.

 All platforms have been tested in emulation.